• Home

 Kaede Guesthouse Kyoto private double room

-We stayed relatively close to Kyoto Station.
+If you are planning a day trip from Kyoto to Nara then I recommend staying in the Shimogyo Ward, relatively close to Kyoto Station.
 From there, it was an easy 10 minute stroll to downtown Kyoto, the Kamo river, the Gion District and Nishiki Market.
 It was also between 2 subway stops and multiple bus terminals.
 Kaede Guesthouse is a clean and cozy place to stay and offers a range of different accommodation options from private double rooms with ensuite bathrooms to dormitory rooms.
 The decor is very simple, with plenty of clean lines and wooden features.
+Click here to check current rates at Kaede Guesthouse or click here for other highly rated hotels in Kyoto!

 Things to see in Nara in 1 day